 USCIS will send you an official notice in the mail that explains the reasons for the denial.
 It is understandably frustrating to work so hard to secure an adjustment to your immigration status only to have your efforts denied.
 But you can have an immigration attorney review your denial notice and advise you about the best way to move forward.

 If you’ve had a change in your circumstances that now makes you eligible, you may be able to submit a new Form I-539 and reapply for your desired change or extension of status.
 Or, you may be in a position to appeal your case.
 If you decide to file an appeal, it’s best to hire an experienced immigration attorney to help you.
-We can connect you with independent attorneys for $24/month with our Ask an Attorney program.

 Where in the Form I-539 Application Process Might I See “Case Denied” as My Status?

 You’ll see “Case Denied” as your status at the very end of the process.
 You won’t be denied until after USCIS reviews your Form I-539.
 If a USCIS agent reviews your case and determines that you’re ineligible for a change or extension in your immigration status, they may issue a denial.

 Before you get a denial, you will see several other case status updates in your USCIS account.
 “Case Was Received” means that your Form I-539 arrived at the USCIS service center and will soon be reviewed.
 This step is when the agency sends you a receipt notice with your receipt number.
 You use your receipt number to check your case status online.
 Here are a few more statuses you may see:

 “Case Rejected”: If you see this status, you made a filing error with your application.
 If USCIS rejects your application, you can fix the mistake and resubmit.